rabbitmq/rabbitmq-server-boshrelease/README.md

 To monitor a deployment, you can clone [the DataDog dashboard](https://app.datadoghq.com/dash/272837/rmq-deployment-example?live=true&page=0&is_auto=false&from_ts=1491812266751&to_ts=1491815866751&tile_size=m) and edit the `deployment` variable.

-### How can I make this BOSH release better?

-You're a champ for just thinking it!
-Making things better is deeply rewarding, we already like you very much : )

-When you're making local changes and want to test the release, you can use `./script/create-dev-release` and then `./script/deploy`.
-Remember to set the release version to `latest` when creating the manifest with `./script/create-manifest`.

-Any problems that you come across are bugs and should preferably be raised as Github pull requests.
-Github issues are OK as well, but they will take longer to action.
-Every little helps, we welcome all forms of contribution.

 ### Isn't `cf-rabbitmq-release` the official RabbitMQ BOSH release?

 Yes it is, and we don't expect it to change anytime soon.
 This BOSH release must remain private and restricted to PCF RabbitMQ & RabbitMQ Core teams only.
 Do not share with Pivotal Support or Sales and definitely do not mention it to any of our customers or external collaborators.